 - If your chops are ½-inch thick, they should be ready now (check with a thermometer - their internal temperature should reach 145°F).
 Transfer them to a platter, loosely cover them with foil, and allow them to rest for 3 minutes before serving.

-- If your pork chops are ¾ to 1 inch thick, place them in the oven and bake to a slightly rosy internal temperature of 145°F. This should take between 8 and 10 minutes, depending on your oven and the thickness of the chops.
+- If your chops are ¾ to 1 inch thick, place them in the oven and bake to an internal temperature of 145°F. This should take between 8 and 10 minutes, depending on your oven and the thickness of the chops.

 - Transfer the chops to a platter, tent them with foil, and allow them to rest for 5 minutes before serving.